electrotype/thunderbird-addon-scriptable-notifications/README.md

 #### Scripts for the "`extended`" mode

-**Python - Payload logging**
+**Python - Payload logging - Connectionless**

-Provided at: `scriptExamples/extendedMode/python-logging/script.py`.
+Provided at: `scriptExamples/extendedMode/python-logging/script-connectionless.py`.

-This script is ideal as a base for a custom Python script.
+This script is ideal as a base for a custom Python script using the `connectionless` option.
 Since it simply logs the content it receives from the add-on, it is a good script to test your installation and to know what the `extended` payload looks like.

+Python 3 must be installed on the machine.

+**Python - Payload logging - Connection based**

+Provided at: `scriptExamples/extendedMode/python-logging/script-connection-based.py`.

+This script is ideal as a base for a custom Python script using the `connection based` option.
+Permament connections and Thunderbird closing are handled.

 Python 3 must be installed on the machine.